 Absolutely.
-Exposure to air pollutants can be as much as 100 times worse inside than outdoors.
+Exposure to air pollutants can be nearly 100 times worse inside than outdoors.
 The American Lung Association estimates that most people spend 90% of their time in a building, making it important for homeowners to be knowledgeable about indoor air quality (IAQ) in Clearwater.

-Many regular household things cause inferior indoor air quality, including:
+Many standard household products cause inferior indoor air quality, including:

 - Personal care cosmetics

-The snug construction of new residences also contributes significantly to bad IAQ.
-Enhancements like weather stripping and storm doors are made to save on heating and cooling costs.
-However, they also block proper ventilation by keeping interior air in and outdoor air out.
-The consequence could be a buildup of contaminants inside your home.
+The snug construction of new houses also contributes significantly to inferior IAQ.
+Things like weather stripping and storm doors are created to save on heating and cooling costs.
+However, they also stop proper ventilation by keeping inside air in and outdoor air out.
+The consequence could be an accumulation of contaminants inside your home.

-Bad IAQ can be a direct or indirect source of some health problems.
-Medical groups report that nearly half of all illnesses are caused or worsened by indoor air pollution.
+Inferior IAQ can be a direct or indirect source of some health problems.
+Medical groups report that up to half of all illnesses are caused or worsened by indoor air pollution.

 Pollutants in your residence can result in flu-like symptoms such as headaches, nausea and respiratory sensitivity.
-It can also worsen allergies and asthma.
+It can also trigger allergies and asthma.

 Enough ventilation also plays an important role in enhancing indoor air quality, as it reduces the concentration of indoor pollutants.